 There have also been nearly 35 Hindus killed in ex-dictator general Parvez Musharraf’s regime where he launched fifth military operation against Nawab Akbar Khan Bugti, the former chief minister Balochistan.

-Nawab Akbar Khan Bugti used to keep Hindu populatioAn in proximity to his legendary fort in Dera Bugti to safeguard them from criminal elements.
+Nawab Akbar Khan Bugti used to keep Hindu population in proximity to his legendary fort in Dera Bugti to safeguard them from criminal elements.
 That is why many Hindus, mainly women and children killed and sustained severe injuries in the assault against Nawab Akbar Khan Bugti on March 17, 2005.

 Additionally, in Balochistan, Hindus are considered low castes.
 They are being treated unequally and as second grade citizens.
 They are living isolatable life in their separate streets.
 They don’t have the right to vote.
 Their children’s education is indecent.